First things first. If you are canning dried beans you MUST process them in a pressure canner.

 Be sure to adjust processing according to your altitude.
 For more information see this altitude adjustments page.

 I get messages from folks who use a different method for canning dried beans.
-They measure out dry beans directly into the jar, add water and process them that way.
-It seems this is common.
-But it is all anectotal.
-Tested resources I’ve found always say to soak first.
-Time in the canner has not been tested from the dried state.
+They use a raw pack method measuring out dry beans directly into the jar, add water and process them that way.
+Just remember, time in the canner has not been tested from the dried state.
 Dried beans are far different from fully rehydrated beans.

-So my suggestion is to follow the tested canning methods.
-Always soak and partially cook your beans, then process.
+My suggestion is to follow the tested canning methods.
+Always soak and partially cook your beans as directed, then process.

 If you are not sure why, I recommend you read my section on botulism and canning safety.